oobabooga/text-generation-webui/Low-VRAM-guide.md

 If you can load the model with this command but it runs out of memory when you try to generate text, try limiting the amount of memory allocated to the GPU:

-`python server.py --auto-devices --max-gpu-memory 10`
+`python server.py --auto-devices --gpu-memory 10`

 where the number is in GiB.